thedynamiclinker/sudocode/sys/kernel/Creation.md

 The Authors said "d", and there was a d, because they meant to press "e", and the letters are right next to each other.

-So the Authors said "backspace", and continued where they left off, by saying
+So the Authors said "backspace", and continued where they left off, saying

 "et there be a space, and and let it separate the code above from the code below."